As in most Dutch International Primary Schools (DIPS), the ID combines the

 will have achieved in Key Stages 1 & 2.
 Due to the diverse nature of the

-international department’s pupil population, as well as the natural diversity in
+international primary school’s pupil population, as well as the natural diversity in

 children’s abilities, your child may be achieving above or below the ‘norms’ set out